 These are just a few of the “hard” news items we’ll be following.
-They are the so-called broccoli of local journalism: Reading them is good for our small democracy as they provide oversight of town government and encourage participation in its activities and decision-making.
+They are the stories—the so-called broccoli of local journalism—that contribute to the health of our small democracy as they provide oversight of town government and encourage participation in its activities and decision-making.
 They are core to the mission of the Harvard Press.
-But beyond Town Hall lies a community, alive with the people and events that give Harvard its unique character: our unsung heroes, the school plays, art and music events, the races, festivals and lectures, and the myriad community organizations from Scouts and the many town sports booster associations, to the League of Women Voters—to name just a few.
+But beyond Town Hall lies a vibrant community, alive with the people and events that give Harvard its unique character: our unsung heroes, the school plays, art and music events, the races and festivals and lectures, and the myriad community organizations from Scouts and the many town sports booster associations, to the League of Women Voters—to name just a few.

-We’re a hyperlocal paper, and covering our government and community will be our primary job at the Press in the coming year.
+We’re a hyperlocal paper, and covering both our government and community will be our primary job in the coming year.
 We welcome your suggestions.
 What should our priorities be?
 What have we overlooked?
 What can we do better?
 Send your suggestions to firstname.lastname@example.org or join our editor for a soon-to-be-announced series of morning Zoom meetings.

 Meantime, despite its many challenges, we welcome 2021 as we bid good riddance to 2020.
 We’ll do our best to chronicle whatever the year has in store.
 May yours be healthy and filled with unexpected pleasures.